wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-information-barriers-microsoft-365/includes/2-explore-information-barriers.md

-Some of the most common issues that businesses struggle with are conflicts of interest and insider trading with intercommunication and collaborations between certain groups within the organization.
+Microsoft 365 enables communication and collaboration across groups and organizations.
+It also supports ways to restrict communication and collaboration among specific groups of users when necessary.
+Why would organizations want to restrict communication and collaboration?
+Well, some of the most common issues that businesses struggle with are conflicts of interest and insider trading with intercommunication and collaborations between certain groups within the organization.
+This may include situations when an organization needs to restrict collaboration between certain employees to safeguard internal information.

 Microsoft 365 addresses these types of issues by implementing information barriers.
+Specifically, with Microsoft Purview Information Barriers (IB).

 ### What are information barriers?

-Information barriers (IB) are policies that restrict communication between certain groups within an organization.
-Information barrier policies only apply to SharePoint Online, Microsoft Teams, and OneDrive services.
-Information barrier policies can be used in different kinds of scenarios, including:
+Microsoft Purview Information Barriers is supported in Microsoft Teams, SharePoint Online, and OneDrive for Business.
+A compliance administrator or IB administrator can define policies to allow or prevent communications between groups of users in Microsoft Teams.
+IB policies can be used for situations like these:

  -  Prohibiting communication or file sharing between users on different teams.
  -  Prohibiting calling or online chat between users in certain groups within the organization<br>